-This is probably a rare case in world history, when a person acting in exile, far from his native land, caused radical changes in interethnic relations: from hostility to cooperation.
-We are talking about the personality and activities of Jerzy Giedroyc, the publisher and editor of the Polish magazine Kultura, published in Paris.
+This is probably a rare case in world history when a person acting in exile is far from native land, caused radical changes in interethnic relations: from hostility to cooperation.
+It's about about the personality and activities of Jerzy Giedroyc, the publisher and editor of the Polish magazine Kultura, published in Paris.
 A descendant of an old Lithuanian princely family Polonized over the centuries, he was born before the First World War in Minsk, where his father was a doctor.
 According to democratic convictions, Gedroits Sr. renounced the title of prince.
 Young Gedroits went the same way.
-He became a real democrat, but retained all the traits of an aristocrat: an extraordinary culture of behavior in relations with employees, courtesy, tact, but at the same time the necessary distance, which did not allow simple manners.
-In our fifty years of cooperation, despite all the differences in views on various strategic and tactical problems of the fight against communism and nationalism, there has never been a sharp dispute or conflict.
+He became a real democrat, but retained all the features of an aristocrat: an extraordinary culture of behavior in relations with employees, courtesy, tact, but at the same time the necessary distance, which did not allow simple manners.
+In our fifty years of cooperation, despite all the differences in views on various strategic and tactical problems of the struggle against communism and nationalism, there has never come to sharp disputes and conflict situations.

 We met at the Berlin "Cultural Freedom Congress" in 1950, when a group of Western and Eastern European intellectuals decided to take up the fight against the communist offensive led by Ilya Ehrenburg and his Western compatriots - on the platform of an anti-fascist struggle for peace.
-Recall that the Cold War was on in international politics, putting an end to the former alliance of the United States and Great Britain with the Soviet Union on the basis of conferences in Tehran, Yalta and Potsdam.
-Stalin personally destroyed those agreements with the blockade of Berlin in 1948 and the actual division of Germany and the violent methods of the Communist Parties in the countries of Central and Eastern Europe and the Balkans.
+Let's remember: in international politics the Cold War was underway, ending the former alliance of the United States and Great Britain with the Soviet Union on the basis of conferences in Tehran, Yalta and Potsdam.
+Stalin personally destroyed those agreements with the blockade of Berlin in 1948 and the actual division of Germany and the violent methods of the communist parties in the countries of Central and Eastern Europe and the Balkans.

 Our - democratic anti-communists - situation was difficult, since the majority of Western intellectuals sympathized with Moscow.
 But the Berlin Cultural Congress mobilized American and Western European intellectuals and their Eastern European friends to resist.
 Those completely new structures were joined by the Poles from the magazine "Culture" under the leadership of Jerzy Giedroyc.
 He already had a lot of experience as a publisher and editor.
 Once in Warsaw in 1918, he became a supporter, an admirer of Pilsudski and his concept of a future federation of Poland with Ukraine, Belarus and Lithuania.
 In 1920 he went to the front against the Bolshevik invasion, marching under the leadership of Tukhachevsky and Budyonny with the slogans “Give Warsaw!
 Give me Berlin!
 Poland won the war, but Pilsudski lost his concept.